 A Chief Technology Officer (CTO) combines technological knowledge and business acumen to make strategic decisions about how to best implement technology solutions within an organization.
 The role of a CTO is an executive-level one, but the scope of the job varies across organizations, depending on the industry and the size of the company.
 The following are some general responsibilities that many CTOs take on:

-- Developing and overseeing an organization’s technology strategy
+- Developing and overseeing an organization’s technology strategy and roadmap

 - Implementing technology in a way that maximizes productivity and profitability

 - Evaluating an organization’s IT infrastructure and implementing new technology solutions when necessary

 - Staying up to date with technology trends to ensure the business does not get left behind